kev1nweng/counter-down/README.md

 # counter-down
 To the one close but far away...
-A special countdown timer
+A special countdown timer.

 ## LICENSE
 Using The Unlicense with one additional term: